LegoTypes/ha-synthetic-sensors/docs/Dev/metadata_access_proposal.md

 Function-style metadata access provides:

-✅ **Collision-free** access to HA entity metadata ✅ **Future-proof** extensible syntax ✅ **Clear semantics** distinguishing metadata from attributes ✅ **Backward compatibility** with existing formulas ✅ **Implementation simplicity** leveraging existing function infrastructure ✅ **Consistent patterns** with datetime functions like `now()`
+✅ **Collision-free** access to HA entity metadata
+✅ **Future-proof** extensible syntax
+✅ **Clear semantics** distinguishing metadata from attributes ✅ **Backward compatibility** with existing formulas
+✅ **Enhanced SimpleEval integration** with ultra-fast routing ✅ **Consistent patterns** with the enhanced handler architecture

-This enhancement enables powerful new use cases like grace period logic while maintaining the simplicity and clarity of the current synthetic sensor system.
+This enhancement enables powerful new use cases like grace period logic while maintaining the simplicity and performance of the enhanced synthetic sensor system.
+The metadata function integrates seamlessly with enhanced SimpleEval's native conditional syntax (`x if condition else y`) and datetime operations.

 **Key Implementation Notes:**

 - Sensor key self-references must be converted to `state` token
 - Cross-sensor entity_id references must be updated after HA registration
+- Metadata handler integrates with enhanced SimpleEval routing for optimal performance
 - Function approach allows faster delivery with lower implementation risk